codecentric/alert-template/README.md

 # alert-template
-CloudFormation template and lambda for Slack alerts from CloudWatch alarms.
+CloudFormation template for Slack alerts from CloudWatch alarms.
 Supports cluster, service, auto scaling and instance alarms.

 To use this template, be sure to install Node.js and the AWK SDK.
 That done, `cd` to the repository root and run `npm install`.

-Next, you create an S3 bucket and enter its name in `.env`.
+Next, create an S3 bucket in your region and enter its name in `.env`.

 Finally, build everything and sync the files to S3: